 - Approaches to major live events and decision-making

-Breaking the ice on your a culture of innovation
+Breaking the ice on your culture of innovation

-Given that innovation is hard to define, it’s hardly surprising that creating a a culture of innovation can be hard work.
+Creating a culture of innovation can be hard work because innovation is tricky to define.
 As a business, you need to establish:

 - Why you want to innovate